Sharpening the Sword of Wisdom

 Paul Seagrave

-Trained in the Tibetan Buddhist Gelugpa tradition, the lineage of His Holiness the 14th Dalai Lama, Paul completed Geshe Tashi Tsering’s two-year FBT course before relocating to Nalanda Monastery in France.
-There, he entered the five-year residential Basic Programme under the guidance of Geshe Jamphel Gyaltsen and studied Buddhist logic and debate with Geshe Tenzin Losel.
+Paul is trained in the Tibetan Buddhist Gelugpa tradition, the lineage of His Holiness the 14th Dalai Lama.
+Paul studied at Nalanda Monastery under the tutelage of Geshe Jamphel Gyaltsen and Geshe Tenzin Losel.
+At the monastery, Paul taught weekly debate classes for a number of years before providing online courses.

-He is currently a student of Nalanda’s Master’s Programme, serves as lead teacher and author at PeacefulMinds, and is delighted to support Geshe Tenzin Losel aspiration to develop Lam Rim Wales, as a centre for study and practice.
+Paul now works as the lead teacher and author at PeacefulMinds, and is delighted to support Geshe Tenzin Losel in achieving his aspiration to develop Lam Rim Wales and become a Buddhist centre of excellence.

 FAQs